IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumereplicationclass.md

+{{site.data.keyword.attribute-definition-list}}

 # Creating a VolumeReplicationClass

 Create a VolumeReplicationClass YAML file to enable volume replication.

-**Note:** Remote copy function is referred to as the more generic volume replication within this documentation set.
-Not all supported products use the remote-copy function terminology.
+Remote copy function is referred to as the more generic volume replication within this documentation set.
+Not all supported products use the remote-copy function terminology.{: note}

 In order to enable volume replication for your storage system, create a VolumeReplicationClass YAML file, similar to the following `demo-volumereplicationclass.yaml`.